amin13afa/phd_projects/readme.md

-This contain all projects that I am working on during my PhD journey.
+This repo contains my phd project and all simple projects that I am working on( or maybe I have done before) during my PhD journey.